Commerce, Manufacturing, and Trade

 Press Release

-WASHINGTON, D.C. – Today, Congressman Brett Guthrie (KY-02), Chairman of the House Committee on Energy and Commerce, and Congressman Gus Bilirakis (FL-12), Chairman of the Subcommittee on Commerce, Manufacturing, and Trade, announced a hearing titled AI in Manufacturing: Securing American Leadership in Manufacturing and the Next Generation of Technologies.
-“Our country’s rich manufacturing history has been a cornerstone of the American economy, driving entrepreneurship, job creation, and economic growth.
-New consumer-facing artificial intelligence applications have captured the public imagination, but the development and deployment of enterprise AI technologies has also transformed manufacturing in recent years.
-By fostering innovation, strengthening supply chains, and promoting a skilled workforce, we can secure American leadership in the next generation of manufacturing,” said Chairmen Guthrie and Bilirakis.
-“We look forward to rolling up our sleeves alongside workers in these industries to build a foundation for the next great American manufacturing revolution.”
-Subcommittee on Commerce, Manufacturing, and Trade hearing titled AI in Manufacturing: Securing American Leadership in Manufacturing and the Next Generation of Technologies.
-WHAT : Subcommittee on Commerce, Manufacturing, and Trade hearing addressing technology in manufacturing.
-DATE : Wednesday, February 12, 2025 TIME : 10:00 AM ET LOCATION : 2123 Rayburn House Office Building This notice is at the direction of the Chairmen.
-The hearing will be open to the public and press and will be live streamed online at https://energycommerce.house.gov.
-If you have any questions concerning the hearing, please contact Alex Khlopin with the Committee staff at Alex.Khlopin@mail.house.gov .
+WASHINGTON, D.C. – Today, Congressman Brett Guthrie (KY-02), Chairman of the House Committee on Energy and Commerce, and Congressman Gus Bilirakis (FL-12), Chairman of the Subcommittee on Commerce, Manufacturing, and Trade, announced a hearing titled The World Wild Web: Examining Harms Online .
+“Our increasingly digital world continually presents new threats and challenges, especially to our children.
+Congress must continue to address risks facing the most vulnerable and take steps to help ensure they are not being exploited by bad actors online,” said Chairmen Guthrie and Bilirakis.
+“We are looking forward to this important discussion and hope this leads to bipartisan consensus around legislation to protect Americans, including our children, from threats in the online world.”
+Subcommittee on Commerce, Manufacturing, and Trade hearing titled The World Wild Web: Examining Harms Online WHAT : Subcommittee on Commerce, Manufacturing, and Trade hearing on online dangers to children.
+DATE : Wednesday, March 26, 2025 TIME : 10:00 AM ET LOCATION : 2123 Rayburn House Office Building This notice is at the direction of the Chairman.
+The hearing will be open to the public and press and will be livestreamed online at energycommerce.house.gov .
+If you have any questions concerning this hearing, please contact Alex Khlopin at Alex.Khlopin@mail.house.gov .
 If you have any press-related questions, please contact Daniel Kelly at Daniel.Kelly@mail.house.gov . ###

 Subcommittee Members